qperfect-io/MimiqDemos/Grover/grover.md

 # MIMIQ demo - Grover's Algorithm
 QPerfect 2025 https://qperfect.io/

+The interactive version of this demo can be found at https://github.com/qperfect-io/MimiqDemos/blob/main/Grover/grover.ipynb

+## Introduction and context
 Grover's algorithm is a foundational quantum algorithm that offers a quadratic speedup for unstructured search problems.
 Introduced by Lov Grover in 1996, it efficiently finds a specific item in an unsorted database of size $N$ using only $O(\sqrt{N})$ queries to the database, compared to the $O(N)$ queries required by classical algorithms.
 Grover's algorithm has broad applications, including in cryptography, optimization problems, pattern matching and machine learning and quantum complexity theory.

 ### Problem definition